Dinukaawsh/my-portifolio/README.md

 ## 🔧 Advanced Features Setup

+### Social Authentication System

+The portfolio includes a complete social authentication system:

+- **Google OAuth**: Users can sign in with their Google account
+- **GitHub OAuth**: Users can sign in with their GitHub account
+- **NextAuth.js Integration**: Secure authentication handling
+- **User Profiles**: Display profile pictures and names
+- **Session Management**: Persistent login sessions

+### Feedback System

+A sophisticated feedback system where authenticated users can:

+- Submit detailed feedback with ratings
+- Specify their role (Developer, Designer, Product Manager, etc.)
+- Add custom roles when "Other" is selected
+- View all feedback with user profiles
+- See provider information (Google/GitHub)

 ### Comment System

 The portfolio includes a fully functional comment system where visitors can:

-- Leave comments on your contact page
+- Leave comments on your contact page (no authentication required)
 - See real-time updates of all comments
 - Engage with your portfolio content
+- View comment timestamps and user information

 ### Discord Notifications

 Get instant notifications when:

 - Someone visits your portfolio
+- New users register via Google/GitHub
+- New feedback is submitted
 - New comments are posted
 - Track visitor analytics and engagement

 ### Firebase Integration

-- **Firestore Database**: Stores all comments and user data
+- **Firestore Database**: Stores all comments, feedback, and user data
 - **Real-time Updates**: Instant synchronization across devices
 - **Scalable Backend**: Handles traffic and data efficiently
+- **Security Rules**: Proper access control for data

+### Theme System

+- **5 Beautiful Themes**: Dark, Light, Water, Sunset, Forest
+- **Theme-aware Components**: All UI elements adapt to selected theme
+- **Smooth Transitions**: Seamless theme switching
+- **Persistent Settings**: Theme choice saved across sessions

 ---